Last Updated on March 19, 2022 by Obaro Alidou K.

-If you choose the wrong topic, there are high chances you fail.
+If you choose the wrong topic, there are high chances you will fail.
 I started blogging back in 2010.
-I started 6 blogs and they all failed because I was targeting all wrong topics.
+I started 6 blogs and they all failed because I was targeting the wrong topics.

 To avoid the same mistake, here are two basic things you should take a closer look at to find the right niche.

 #.
 Your Passion (things you really love and enjoy learning about)